markfinger/python-js-host/README.md

 [opinionated JavaScript layer](https://github.com/markfinger/js-host) which runs persistent and performant environments built for easy configuration.

-In [development](#usage-in-development), a [manager process](#jshostmanager) is provided to reduce your integration overheads.
-The process runs in the background and spawns environments which your python process uses.
-Once your python process no longer needs the environment, the manager automatically cleans up after itself.
+In [development](#usage-in-development), a [manager process](#jshostmanager) is provided to reduce integration overheads by automatically spawning hosts in the background.

-In [production](#usage-in-production), the same codebase is used to connect to environments which you can easily spawn under a supervisor.
+In [production](#usage-in-production), the same codebase is used to connect to environments which you can easily run under your own supervisor process.

 Installation